How to manage a sore throat

 1. Tablets, capsules and liquids

 When it comes to a sore throat, these medications mainly contain pain relievers (also called analgesics) like paracetamol, anti-inflammatories and aspirin.
 They are absorbed into your bloodstream before they can start working.
-This is why they can take a few hours to take full effect to relieve your throat pain, though they might work for a few hours at a time.
+Which is why they can take a few hours to take full effect to relieve your throat pain, though they might work for a few hours at a time.

 2. Lozenges, sprays or beverages that coat the throat

 Lozenges are flavoured, medicated oral dose forms that you suck like a lolly, which then releases the medicine into your throat.
 As they slowly dissolve, they can continually release the active ingredients directly to the affected area.
 Plus, as they don’t have to be swallowed and absorbed through the blood stream to take effect they often start working quickly.
-Sprays are designed for you to deliver a soft mist that coats the back of your throat with medicine.
-They make it easier to apply medicine a little deeper down your throat.
-Some of the ways the medicines in sore throat lozenges and sprays work include:

-• Antibacterial action to help kill bacteria that can cause throat and mouth infections.
+- Antibacterial action to help kill bacteria that can cause throat and mouth infections.

-• Anaesthetic to numb the pain of a sore throat.
+- Anaesthetic to numb the pain of a sore throat.

-• Anti-inflammatory action to relieve inflammation, a known cause of sore throat pain.
+- Anti-inflammatory action to relieve inflammation, a known cause of sore throat pain.

 Depending on how bad your throat hurts, you can find options that do one, two or all three of these things.